mrichardson03/dotfiles/README.md

 ## Homebrew

-Packages installed from Homebrew are listed in `Brewfile`.
-These can be installed using `brew bundle`.
+Software installs are managed using [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle).
+Personal and work setups are located in `brew/personal` and `brew/work`.
+Software can be installed using `brew bundle install`, and cleanup done with `brew bundle cleanup`.